KryptoniteDAO/Kryptonite/README.md

 ```
 The borrow rate equation incentivizes markets to have sufficient liquidity at their equilibrium.
 An increase in borrow demand is met with higher borrow rates, incentivizing repayments, and restoring market liquidity.

+# Bridge
+Our bridge allows Seilor holder to bridge from bep20 to Sei to participate in the Sei ecosystem as well as Kryptonite’s ecosystem.
+It functions as the following; when users bridge their bep20 Seilor to Sei.
+It burns the token on BSC, and they receive Seilor on Sei.
+It’s a one way bridge.
+Right now Sei’s official canonical bridge is wormhole and official supported assets are very limited.